bioperl/bioperl-live/README.md

 http://www.bioperl.org/DIST or in CPAN.
 The latest code can be found at https://github.com/bioperl.

-* BioPerl formerly used a numbering scheme to indicate stable release series vs. development release series.
+* BioPerl currently uses a sematic numbering scheme to indicate stable release series vs. development release series.
 A release number is a three digit number like `1.2.0`.
-The *first digit indicates the major release*, the idea being that all the API calls in a major release are reasonably consistent.
-The *second number is the release series*.
-This is probably the most important number.
-The *third number is the point release* and
+  * The *first digit indicates the major release*, the idea being that all the API calls in a major release are reasonably consistent.
+  * The *second number is the release series*.
+This is probably the most important number, and represents added functionality that is backwards-compatible.
+  * The *third number is the point or patch release* and represents mainly bug fixes or additional code that doesn't add significant functionality to the code base.

-* From the **1.0 release until the 1.6 release**, even numbers (1.0, 1.2 etc)
+* From the **1.0 release until the 1.6 release**, even numbers (`1.0`, `1.2`, etc)
   indicated stable releases.
 Stable releases were well tested and recommended for most uses.
-Odd numbers (1.1, 1.3 etc) were development releases which one would only use if one were interested in the latest and greatest features.
-The final number (e.g. 1.2.0, 1.2.1) is the bug fix release.
+Odd numbers (`1.1`, `1.3`, etc) were development releases which one would only use if one were interested in the latest and greatest features.
+The final number (e.g. `1.2.0`, `1.2.1`) is the bug fix release.
 The higher the number the more bug fixes has been incorporated.
 In theory you can upgrade from one bug fix release to the next with no changes to your own code (for production cases, obviously check things out carefully before you switch over).